 You can do much to help your loved one feel safe.

 - Let them know you’re not going anywhere, that you want to help them and are there to care and support them.

 - Ask them what they need to help them feel safe.

-- Routines, structure and schedules can help your loved ones feelings of security.
+- Routines, structure and schedules can help your loved ones feel more secure.

-- Be aware of things that can make a person with PTSD feel unsafe, such as new places, crowds, confusion, confrontation, being constrained or in closed in spaces.
+- Be aware of things that can make a person with PTSD feel unsafe, such as new places, crowds, confusion, confrontation, being constrained or being in closed spaces.

 - Talk of the future and make plans together.
 This can help counteract the common feeling among people with PTSD that their future is bleak and limited.

 - Keep your promises.
 PTSD can make your loved one lose trust in people.
 Be consistent and follow through on the things you say you’re going to do.

 - Tell them you believe they are capable of recovery.
 Emphasize their strengths.
 Help them and remind them of their positive qualities, successes and how far they have come.
 Encourage them to keep going and that together you can beat this.